karimi-iot/Django-Quick-Builder/README.md

 # Django Quick Builder

 ## Overview
 Django Quick Builder is a command-line utility designed to rapidly spin up a new Django or Django REST Framework project.
-It automatically handles virtual environment creation, required package installation, and initial project settings.
+It automatically handles virtual environment creation, required package installation, creation of account app for use of having custom User and initial project settings.

 ## Why This Project?
 Manually setting up each new Django project was time-consuming.
 This script streamlines project creation, helping you get started faster by automating: